-Make your turkey the centrepiece of your Christmas table with Joe Wicks' turkey stuffed with garlic, tarragon and cranberries, and smothered in bacon.
-And no Christmas dinner is complete without Brussels sprouts - try Joe's spruced up sprouts that even the kids will enjoy.
+This show-stopping turkey recipe from Joe Wicks, stuffed with garlic, tarragon and cranberries, and smothered in bacon, will be the centrepiece of your Christmas table.
+And no Christmas dinner is complete without Brussels sprouts - try the Body Coach’s spruced-up sprouts that even the kids will enjoy.

 Recipe: Herby Cranberry Rolled Turkey